-CAAHEP ACCREDITED PROGRAM: The Master of Science degree in Exercise Science has been endorsed by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) at the Clinical Exercise Physiology level.
-Students completing the Clinical Exercise Physiology concentration must sit for the AC-SM's Clinical Exercise Specialist Exam or the ACSM's Registered Clinical Exercise Physiology concentration are strongly encouraged, but not required, to sit for the ACSM's Clinical Exercise Specialist Exam or the ACSM's Registered Clinical Exercise Physiology concentration are strongly encouraged, but not required, to sit for the ACSM's Clinical Exercise Specialist Exam or the ACSM's Registered Clinical Exercise Physiologist Exam prior to graduation.
+CAAHEP ACCREDITED PROGRAM: The Master of Science degree in Exercise Science has been accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) at the Clinical Exercise Physiology level.
+Students completing the Clinical Exercise Physiology concentration must take ACSM's Clinical Exercise Specialist Exam or the ACSM's Registered Clinical Exercise Physiologist Exam prior to graduation.
+Students completing the Applied Exercise Physiology concentration are strongly encouraged, but not required, to take ACSM's Clinical Exercise Specialist Exam or the ACSM's Registered Clinical Exercise Physiologist Exam prior to graduation.